axelbozic/programmer_calculator_open_distrib/README.md

 This calculator is targeted towards aspiring programmers (I'm a newbie as well).
 If you don't understand what binary or hexadecimal is, feel free to mess around.
 This calculator can take values as long as the Microsoft Programmmer Calculator.
-Going above 64 digits in binary, 15 digits in hexadecimal, and 9,223,372,036,854,775,807 in decimal will send the program in error state.
+Going above 64 digits in binary, 15 digits in hexadecimal, and 9,223,372,036,854,775,807 in decimal will send the program in an error state.
 This is because our computers can only process up to 64 bit There will be future updates that will focus on restricting the user input over a certain value.